|

 The parameters specify global and per-list limits; for example,

-and reg_list_limit
+reg_global_limit and reg_list_limit limit the

 accumulated size of all regular free lists and the size of each